A Week In Shanghai, China, On A $36,000 Salary

 7:30 p.m. — Meet my friend outside my apartment and we grab Mobikes (ride-sharing bikes) for $0.14 and attempt to ride over to the bars.
 Unfortunately, with my poor sense of direction we get completely lost and end up just paying for a taxi ($2.99).
 Once there, we order a bread and dip platter to share and a cocktail while we wait for our other two friends. $3.13

-8:30 p.m. — Once our friends arrive, we head over to another bar in the area for aperol spritzes (my favourite summer drink). $11
+8:30 p.m. — Once our friends arrive, we head over to another bar in the area for aperol spritzes (my favorite summer drink). $11

 10:30 p.m. — We chat for a while and then decide to ride our bikes home, since it's only a 15-minute ride (assuming we don't get lost).
 My friend leads the way this time.
 I really love Shanghai in the summer — it's so easy to get around by bike, and with bike-sharing companies such as Ofo and Mobike, it's very affordable.
 Plus, I get to discover restaurants when I ride down new streets. $0.14